 “If he had known your velocity was greater than his, he never would have agreed to the race.”

 “Well, I am grateful for all your help,” said Johanna, “including this dinner.
 It’s absolutely delicious!
-But, Carl, isn’t all this a little expensive?
+But, Clark, isn’t all this a little expensive?
 I mean, you being a cat and all, how can you afford it?”

-Carl licked his paw.
+Clark licked his paw.